anz-bank/sysl-template/README.md

 ## Building & Running

 - run `make gen`.
-  - This generates the go code.
+  - This generates the Go code.
 - run `make build`.
-  - This builds the generated code using the installed go runtime.
+  - This builds the generated code using the installed Go runtime.
 - run `make run`.
   - This runs the petdemo app and the downstream apps i.e. flickr and petstore
 - curl http://localhost:8080/random-pet-pic or open in browser.